JamesGibsonLogueIV/Networking-Between-Two-Virtual-Machines/README.md

 </p>

-This tutorial shows how to use RDP to connect with a virtual machine<br />
+This tutorial shows how to network between two virtual machines using Wireshark and PowerShell.<br />